-For your products, you can take advantage of the actual number on the sticker by providing offers at small, medium, and high levels.
+You can take advantage of the actual number on the sticker for your products by providing offers at small, medium, and high levels.
 You're not going to offer a car at $50 (unless it's a real clunker), but you may offer a car rental program that allows you to have a smaller price point.
 Zipcar is great at this with their hourly and daily rates.
-Compete is even better with an ecommerce SKU in addition to their enterprise level plans.
+Compete is even better with an ecommerce SKU in addition to their enterprise-level plans.

 4. How long will this price change last?

 All goods become more elastic in the long run.
 With time, it is possible to find substitutes or learn to live without something when it wasn’t possible under the pressure of time.
 The classic example is oil.
-If the price of oil rises in the short run (say, tomorrow), people would grumble over breakfast for a couple days but still fill their tanks.
-In the long run, however, people might buy hybrids or smaller cars that use less gas.
+If the oil price rises in the short-run (say, tomorrow), people would grumble over breakfast for a couple of days but still fill their tanks.
+However, people might buy hybrids or smaller cars that use less gas in the long run.
 So even if you determine that your product is inelastic, be careful of what implications a price change (even a small percentage change) could have down the road.

-For instance, Rackspace was able to rock premium prices for a long time, because premium hosting solutions weren't available, even for small web applications.
-With the birth of the cloud though, prices have become more competitive and Rackspace has lost some of their lower end customers.
-Carbonite also faces this phenomenon with the number of back up solutions in the market.
+For instance, Rackspace was able to rock premium prices for a long time because premium hosting solutions weren't available, even for small web applications.
+With the birth of the cloud, prices have become more competitive and Rackspace has lost some of their lower-end customers.
+Carbonite also faces this phenomenon with the number of backup solutions in the market.

 Overall, price elasticity should be an important consideration when developing your product and marketing strategies, in addition to being a basic building block behind your pricing.
 A huge factor that I'll repeat is that the price elasticity for different customer segments will vary.
 Thus, your marketing, pricing, and bundling must vary.
 At the end of the day remember, pricing is a process that you must integrate into your company's trajectory.